-Because of your child's ever-increasing mobility and curiosity, it is important to:
+Because of ever-increasing mobility and curiosity, it is important to watch your child closely and to:

-- Use gates on stairways and doors of rooms you do not want your child to go into. - Cover all electrical outlets. - Remove sharp-edged and hard furniture from rooms where your child plays and sleeps. - Put the crib mattress at the lowest setting so a standing child cannot climb or fall out. - Take care with cords, ribbons, and strings.
-Toddlers tend to pull and grab at any rope or cord they can reach, so keep electrical, telephone, and window-blind cords tied up and out of reach.
+- Use gates on stairways and doors of rooms you do not want your child to go into. - Cover all electrical outlets. - Remove sharp-edged and hard furniture from rooms where your child plays and sleeps. - Take care with cords, ribbons, and strings.
+Toddlers tend to pull and grab at any rope or cord they can reach, so keep electrical, telephone, and window-blind cords tied up and inaccessible.
 Loose window cords are particularly dangerous because they hang in loops that can easily be tightened around a young child's neck.
-Make sure to place your child's crib away from window blinds and cords.
+Make sure to place your child's bed away from window blinds and cords.
 Also, remove drawstrings from toddlers' coats and sweatshirts. - Install childproof locks and safety latches on cupboards and drawers.
-Do this especially where medications, cleaning supplies, poisonous substances, or sharp items are kept. - Keep all appliances and electrical cords out of your child's reach. - Keep all electrical appliances in the bathroom out of your child's reach. - Do not underestimate your child's ability to climb.
-A chair left next to a kitchen counter, table, or window allows your child to climb to dangerously high places. - Make sure windows are closed or have screens that cannot be pushed out.
-Install window guards on windows if needed. - Never leave your child unattended around machinery, fans, or other equipment. - Always walk behind your car to be sure your child is not there before you back out of your driveway.
+Do this especially where sharp items are kept. - Keep all appliances and electrical cords out of your child's reach. - Keep all electrical appliances in the bathroom out of your child's reach. - Do not underestimate your child's ability to climb.
+A chair left next to a kitchen counter, table or window allows your child to climb to dangerously high places. - Make sure windows are closed or have screens that cannot be pushed out.
+Install window guards on windows if needed. - Never leave your child unattended around machinery, fans, and other equipment. - Always walk behind your car to be sure your child is not there before you back out of your driveway.
 You may not see your child behind your car in the rear view mirror. - Choose playground equipment that is safe for your child's age and skill level.
 Watch your child closely.